-Thank you for purchasing a Nyle DH Kiln and taking the first step towards making the lumber industry cleaner and more efficient!
-Years of development, innovation, and the highest quality materials have gone into building your kiln.
-It's our dedication to efficiency that sets Nyle kilns apart from the rest, making your system the best on the market.
+Thank you for purchasing a Nyle Dehumidification Kiln and taking the first step towards making the lumber industry cleaner and more efficient!
+Years of development, innovation and the highest quality materials have gone into building your kiln.
+It's our dedication to efficiency that sets Nyle kilns apart from the rest making your system the best on the market.

-During kiln drying, moisture from green lumber is evaporated into the air, increasing the humidity inside the chamber.
-The lumber can't continue to dry if the air becomes over-saturated.
-Therefore the moisture must be periodically removed from the chamber.
-In a conventional kiln, moisture would be expelled through venting.
-Venting causes a significant loss of heat, resulting in a waste of energy to bring the kiln back up to temperature.
+During kiln drying, moisture from green lumber is evaporated into the air increasing the humidity inside the chamber.
+The lumber can't continue to dry if the air becomes over-saturated therefore the moisture must be periodically removed from the chamber.
+In a conventional kiln moisture would be expelled through venting.
+Venting causes a significant loss of heat resulting in a waste of energy to bring the kiln back up to temperature.

 Instead of venting, Nyle Dehumidification Kilns utilize a refrigeration system that condenses the excess moisture.
-This moisture is then drained off, retaining the existing heat energy.
-After the moisture is removed and heat is reintroduced to the dry air, it is pumped back into the kiln chamber to start the process over.
-Unlike conventional kilns, the heater in your Nyle Kiln is only used during the initial warm-up.
-Sometimes, temperature increases are desired during the cycle, saving you time and money.
+This moisture is then drained off retaining the existing heat energy.
+After the moisture is removed and heat is reintroduced to the dry air it is pumped back into the kiln chamber to start the process over.
+Unlike conventional kilns the heater in your Nyle Kiln is only used during the initial warm up and sometimes when temperature increases are desired during the cycle, saving you time and money.
 But that's not all your new kiln has to offer!

-Though Nyle kilns don't rely on venting to remove moisture, a Vent System is supplied to add extra control of your kiln temperature.
+Though Nyle kilns don't rely on venting to get rid of moisture, a Vent System is supplied to add extra control of your kiln temperature.
 If the internal kiln temperature exceeds what's required, these vents can be opened to remove excess heat and bring the temperature back to where it needs to be.

-Finally, Nyle Systems offers a wide variety of upgrades and accessories to enhance your kiln drying experience.
-(See page 45 for more information) By purchasing a Nyle Kiln, you have the support of Nyle's service team, the very same professionals that built and tested your unit.
+Finally Nyle Systems offers a wide variety of upgrades and accessories to enhance your kiln drying experience.
+See the upgrades and accessories section on page 34 for more information.
+By purchasing a Nyle Kiln you have the support of Nyle's service team, the very same professionals that built and tested your unit.
 Enjoy your new system!
-Please read through carefully as some options may not apply.